mahdikazemi96/RegisterationForm/README.md

 We have 3 tables:
 > *Person* is the table that keeps person data.

-> *Personality* is the table that keeps the personalities types.(We don't have any form for crud operations on this table and it get feed direct from Sql Server Management Studio)
+> *Personality* is the table that keeps the personalities types.(We don't have any form for crud operations on this table and it gets feed direct from Sql Server Management Studio)

 > *PersonPersonality* is the table that keep the data that each person has how many type of personalities.